thedatasociety/helper/readme.md

 </div>
 <!-- /ds header -->

-## Running a repository locally
+## Running a thedatasociety's repository locally

-Within the repository folder:
+Clone the repository.
+Enter the folder.
+Within the repository folder, run:

 ```bash
 # removing image if it exists
 docker rmi ${PWD##*/}:latest -f